rpgreview/papersandpaychecks/cow-orkers.md

 ### 5.3.15 Juche Mercy

 You are executed.
+Finally, you are at one with Kim Il-sung, the Eternal President of the Democratic People's Republic of Korea.
 Game over.

 ### 5.3.21 The Truck Journey